The Mysterons: Production

+Writing and design

 "The Mysterons" was written by the husband-and-wife team of Gerry and Sylvia Anderson, assisted by series script editor Tony Barwick.
 The Andersons devised the formats and characters of each Supermarionation series and usually wrote the first episode, which was often referred to as the "pilot".
 The appearance of the Zero-X Martian Exploration Vehicle, first seen in Thunderbirds Are Go (1966), was intended to mark the transition from APF's previous series, Thunderbirds, which is set in the same fictional world as Captain Scarlet.

 The "pilot" script, written in August 1966, contained several key differences from the finished episode.
 For example, it elaborated on Captain Scarlet's new Mysteron nature, stating that the reconstruction is a "mechanical man" rather than true flesh and blood.
-It also indicated that the defeated Scarlet would be revived by Spectrum using a "specially-designed computer", whereas in the completed episode he returns to life of his own accord.
+It also indicated that the defeated Scarlet would be revived by Spectrum using a "specially-designed computer", whereas in the completed episode, he returns to life of his own accord.
 Other differences included a longer Cloudbase introduction, in which the Angels are launched but subsequent dialogue reveals that this is a drill (in the finished episode, only the launch is shown); an additional scene in which Symphony and Melody Angels watch from the Cloudbase promenade deck as the Spectrum jet takes off; Captain Blue converting the SPV's removable power unit into a personal rotorcraft, or "minicopter", to take on Scarlet (in the finished episode, he wears a jet pack instead); and an additional line of dialogue stating that the original Helicopter A42 crashed half an hour before its reconstruction attacked Blue.

 Between pre-production and filming, the approach to voice casting changed.
-The original intention was that each episode would feature a "guest star" character voiced by a well-known actor.
+It was originally intended that each episode would feature a "guest star" character voiced by a well-known actor.
 In the case of the first episode, the World President was to have been voiced by an artist "of the Patrick McGoohan calibre".
-Although the puppet was modelled on McGoohan, the actor was unable to commit to the role, and the "guest star" idea was later abandoned due to budget constraints.
+Although the puppet was modelled on McGoohan, the actor was unable to commit to the role, and the guest star idea was later abandoned due to budget constraints.